 From concept to app store in 8 weeks

-So you want to know what it was like to conceive, design, develop and release REA’s first commercial virtual reality application in a little more than 8 weeks?
+So you want to know what it was like to conceive, design, develop and release a virtual reality application in a little more than 8 weeks?
 You’ve come to the right place.
-We’ve been working toward this app for much longer than 8 weeks of course, but it was largely experimenting with emerging technology.
-Since then, we’ve learned a hell of a lot and there’s nothing like a looming first release to force a few hard lessons.
+We were working toward this app for much longer than 8 weeks of course, but it was largely experimenting with emerging technology.
+Since then, we learned a hell of a lot and there’s nothing like a looming first release to force a few hard lessons.

-Before this, every member of the team hadn’t worked in a VR team before.
+Before this, nobody in the team had worked in a VR team before.
 And when you think about it, we’re a small handful of people in the world who have now done so at this scale.
 So, we feel it’s our duty to put what we’ve learned out there.
 Warts and all.
 It’s our responsibility to progress this industry that’s still in its embryonic stages.
 Fail fast, as they say, so everyone else can learn quickly.
 If the web has taught humanity anything, it’s that.
 So without further ado, ladies and gentleman, our lead characters of this tale.

 I’ll start by being brutally honest.
 The team that came together to build this app knows their shit.
 It was composed of a very experienced set of software developers, designers and product managers.
 We’ve all done this software thing before, repeatedly.
 Across web and mobile platforms in many large and small companies.
 Because of this, we’ve made incredible progress to release a solid MVP in a brand new technology within what’s really boiled down to be a few weeks.
 I am personally incredibly proud of what exists.
 But, we know it’s not perfect, and nor should it be, right?